dmoisset/s5/character/classes/wizard.md

 ### Arcane Recovery

-As per the [wizard rules](https://www.google.com/url?q=https://www.5esrd.com/classes/wizard/%23TOC-Arcane-Recovery&amp;sa=D&amp;ust=1578096734130000) you can recover some spell slots on a short rest
+You have learned to regain some of your magical energy by studying your spell cache.
+Once per day when you finish a short rest, you can choose expended spell slots to recover.
+The spell slots can have a combined level that is equal to or less than half your technomancer level (rounded up), and none of the slots can be 5th level or higher.

+For example, if you're a 4th-level technomancer, you can recover up to two levels worth of spell slots.
+You can recover either a 2nd-level spell slot or two 1st-level spell slots.

 ### Arcane Tradition

-Many technomancers take the new “school of technomancy”, although you can choose one of the ancient schools of magic as a tradition.
-If your school had a 2nd level class feature that reduced costs of copying certain spells to your spellbook, it allows you to recover (as UPBs) half the cost of the spell when you transfer a gem to the cache, and reduce the time of the process by half.

-Note that the school of technomancy provides additional benefits at 18th level (besides the usual benefits at 2nd, 6th, 10th and 14th of other schools)
+When you reach 2nd level, you choose an arcane tradition, shaping your practice of magic through one specific school: the school of technomancy is described below, although others may be available.

+Your choice grants you features at 2nd level and again at 6th, 10th, and 14th level and 18th level.

-### Ability Score Improvement
+### Ability Score Improvement :five:

-[As in the PHB](https://www.google.com/url?q=https://www.5esrd.com/classes/wizard/%23TOC-Ability-Score-Improvement&amp;sa=D&amp;ust=1578096734131000), you increase ability scores at levels 4, 8, 12, 16 and 19.
+When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
+As normal, you can't increase an ability score above 20 using this feature.

-### Spell Mastery
+### Spell Mastery :five:

-[As described in the PHB](https://www.google.com/url?q=https://www.5esrd.com/classes/wizard/%23TOC-Spell-Mastery&amp;sa=D&amp;ust=1578096734132000), at 18th level you learn to cast at will a 1st level and a 2nd level spell.
+At 18th level, you have achieved such mastery over certain spells that you can cast them at will.
+Choose a 1st-level technomancer spell and a 2nd-level technomancer spell that are in your spell cache.
+You can cast those spells at their lowest level without expending a spell slot when you have them prepared.
+If you want to cast either spell at a higher level, you must expend a spell slot as normal.

+By spending 8 hours in study, you can exchange one or both of the spells you chose for different spells of the same levels.

-### Signature Spells
+### Signature Spells :five:

-[As described in the PHB](https://www.google.com/url?q=https://www.5esrd.com/classes/wizard/%23TOC-Signature-Spells&amp;sa=D&amp;ust=1578096734132000), at 20th level you always have prepared two 3rd level spells.
+When you reach 20th level, you gain mastery over two powerful spells and can cast them with little effort.
+Choose two 3rd- level technomancer spells in your spell cache as your signature spells.
+You always have these spells prepared, they don't count against the number of spells you have prepared, and you can cast each of them once at 3rd level without expending a spell slot.
+When you do so, you can't do so again until you finish a short or long rest.

+If you want to cast either spell at a higher level, you must expend a spell slot as normal.

 ## School of Technomancy (Arcane Tradition)